Mike Grier: Early years

 Grier's father Bobby was the associate director of Pro Scouting for the Houston Texans of the National Football League (NFL).
 Prior to that, Bobby Grier was a running backs coach, director of pro scouting, and vice-president of player personnel for the New England Patriots of the NFL.
-(The elder Grier should not be confused with the Bobby Grier who broke the color barrier in the 1956 Sugar Bowl.)
-Grier's brother Chris currently serves as the general manager for the Miami Dolphins, a position he has held since 2016.
+(The elder Grier (born 1942) should not be confused with the Bobby Grier (born 1933) who broke the color barrier in the 1956 Sugar Bowl.)
+Grier's brother Chris served as the general manager for the Miami Dolphins, a position he held starting in 2016.
 Another notable athlete in the family is Pro Bowl NFL defensive lineman Roosevelt "Rosey" Grier.

 Grier was raised in Holliston, Massachusetts, where he attended and played hockey at St. Sebastian's School.
-He is of Barbadian descent.
+He is of Bajan descent.

 Playing career

 Grier was originally drafted by the St. Louis Blues in the ninth round (219th overall) of the 1993 NHL Entry Draft, and was considered a long-shot to make an NHL team.
 He spent his early playing days with Saint Sebastian's School and later with Boston University, culminating in his best amateur season in 1994–95, where he was named a first team all-star.
 During his time at BU, Grier's NHL rights were dealt to the Edmonton Oilers along with star goaltender Curtis Joseph in exchange for a pair of first round picks.

 After leaving college, Grier immediately cracked the Oilers lineup as a checking-line right-winger, scoring 32 points and bearing a respectable +7 plus-minus rating.
 During his time in Edmonton, Grier was best known for provoking Chris Simon of the Washington Capitals in 1997.
-Grier allegedly made derogatory comments about Simon's Ojibwa heritage, and Simon allegedly responded with a racial slur directed at Grier, and struck him in the head with his stick.
-Although the spoken words were never confirmed, Simon was suspended three games as a result of using his stick to hit Grier.
+Grier allegedly made derogatory comments about Simon's Ojibwa heritage, and Simon allegedly responded with a racial slur directed at Grier.
+Although the spoken words were never confirmed, Simon was suspended for three games as a result of the incident.
 Grier played six seasons with the Oilers organization, including two in which he scored twenty goals.

 On October 2, 2002, in order to free up roster space, Grier was traded to the Washington Capitals for a pair of draft choices.
 Incidentally, this put Grier and Simon on the same team for a short time.
 Simon was traded to Chicago after playing 10 games in the 2002–03 season.
 The Capitals attempted to put a Stanley Cup-caliber team together, primarily built around star forward Jaromír Jágr and goaltender Olaf Kölzig.
 The team disappointed on the ice, although Grier remained a reliable checking player.